skip navigation

 Court Decisions

 • City of Arlington, Texas v.
 FCC, 133 S.Ct.
-1863 (2013) — Affirms the 5th Circuit decision that ruled the FCC had the authority to issue regulations establishing the "shot clock" rule, which limits the amount of time that a local government can take to either approve or deny an application for a wireless antenna facility.
+1863 (2013) — Affirms the 5th Circuit Court of Appeals decision that ruled the FCC had the authority to issue regulations establishing the "shot clock" rule, which limits the amount of time that a local government can take to either approve or deny an application for a wireless antenna facility.

 Recommended Resources